 I am increasingly involved in researching the experiences of homeless adolescents and the impact of their daily stress on their lives.
 Our research group just finished up a smartphone data collection of adolescents who have been kicked out of their homes and are “doubled-up” with others.
 These data are being used to document the positive and negative social experiences encountered by these homeless youth and investigate the strategies they use to overcome the challenges that define their daily lives.

-My emerging research on youth homelessness has grown out of a decade’s worth of work on daily lives of young adult addicts in 12 step recovery and an ongoing project on patients in substance abuse treatment.
-This work, done in collaboration with the Penn State Hershey Medical School, uses smart phones to collect momentary data on mood and cravings experienced by opiate addicts.
+My emerging research on youth homelessness has grown out of a decade’s worth of work on daily lives of young adults in 12 step recovery and an ongoing project on patients in substance abuse treatment.
+This work, done in collaboration with the Penn State Hershey Medical School, uses smart phones to collect momentary data on mood and cravings experienced by people addicted to opioids.
 The within and between day patterns of mood and cravings will then be used to predict post-treatment recovery outcomes, such as relapse.

 In addition to the above, I am collaborating with faculty through the Penn State Gene-Environment Research Initiative to build the Pennsylvania Twin Registry of young children and adolescents.
 This project focuses on how genes and environments work together to affect child-parent interactions, school readiness, and healthy daily behaviors.

 I study both adolescent risk behaviors in community samples and adolescents who experience enhanced environmental risk.
 Risk behaviors I study include drinking and smoking, as well as other externalizing behaviors.
 Part of this work considers how individuals’ characteristics, such as genes, can change the impact of social experiences.
-I also study homeless adolescents and substance use addicts, the daily challenges they encounter, and why some overcome these challenges.
+I also study homeless adolescents and individuals in treatment for and in recovery from addictions to substance use, the daily challenges they encounter, and why some overcome these challenges.